 Naturally, flights from and to all 27 EU nations are included in this rule.

-This includes Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, and Sweden.
+As of publication, that includes Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, and Sweden.

 But it goes beyond just EU countries.
-If you are flying to or from Iceland, Norway, Switzerland, or certain European islands like the Azores, Madeira, or the Canary Islands, the EU261 regulation still applies.
-However, it does not apply to the Faroe Islands.
+If you are flying to or from Iceland, Norway, Switzerland, or certain European islands like the Azores, Madeira, or the Canary Islands, these regulations still apply.
+It even extends to flights to and from European territories around the world, including Guadeloupe, French Guiana, Martinique, Reunion Island, Mayotte, and Saint-Martin (French Antilles).

 Flying from the United Kingdom?
 You're Still Covered under UK261 Rule